Earth Therapeutics Foot Repair Kit: Health & Beauty Review

 - There are NO animal by-products.

-- These were not tested on animals.
+- These are not tested on animals.

 - The products are certified organic.